If you’re looking for music that grounds, supports and uplifts, lend an ear to Indie-rock band Brule’.

 Based in South Dakota and led by musician / songwriter Paul LaRoche, Brule’s brand of music is evocative and comforting.
 The band’s unique sound combines tasteful guitar with snippets of the beautiful Lakota language.
 Imaginative percussion includes rain sticks.
 Flute and keyboards round things out.

-“Buffalo Moon” – originally released on their “We the People” album – is a stellar example of the power their music holds.
-A compelling track, we knew we had to have it on our playlist.
+“Buffalo Moon” from their “We the People” album is a shining example of the power of their music.

-Re-entering the music world in the relatively new genre of contemporary Native American music, LaRoche has been making music ever since, mixing traditional Native sounds with the rock, pop, and jazz.
-With the release of “We The People,” Brule’ was born.
+Re-entering the music world in the relatively new genre of contemporary Native American music, he’s been making music ever since.

-“Brule’: Live at Mount Rushmore” has become the longest running Native American concert special to air on national television (PBS).
+“Brule’: Live at Mount Rushmore” is the longest running Native American concert special to air on national television (PBS).

-Lastly, don’t miss “Star People” on Greatest Hits #1, or “Spirit Horses” on Greatest Hits #2.
+Above all, don’t miss “Star People” on Brule’s Greatest Hits #1.